kubk/mobx-log/README.md

 [![Tests](https://github.com/kubk/mobx-log/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/kubk/mobx-log/actions/workflows/main.yml)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 Logger for Mobx 6+.
 It logs Mobx actions, observables and computeds.
 It uses custom Chrome formatters, so you won't see awkward `[Proxy, Proxy]` in your console anymore.
+Supports `useLocalObservable` and stores created with a [factory function](https://mobx.js.org/observable-state.html#makeobservable).
 It also provides access to store in browser console, so you can log store, call actions and computeds.
 Works only in dev mode.

 ### Installation